 •Deployment to servers that allow external access allow external end users to access MobileTogether solutions, for example, the customers or clients of a company.

-On a second level, for each server a set of users can be defined that have access to the solutions on that server.
+For each server a set of users can be defined that have access to that server.
 Access will be available only to those client devices that submit the appropriate user-name and password.
 The users of a server and their privileges are defined in settings of MobileTogether Server.
 See the user manual of MobileTogether Server for details of how to define users, roles, and user privileges.

 A project is deployed to the server with the File | Deploy to Server command.
 This command displays the Deploy to MobileTogether Server dialog (screenshot below), in which you specify the server connection details and whether the server uses SSL communication.